 Switching between LDAC and UAT modes playing WAV and other higher res files I have the W5 running up to 20 hours with non-high-res replay and just under 10 hours with higher resolution files and using the LDAC codec.

 With all settings maximized towards optimizing the sound quality we tested the W5 using their own R6 and using a FiiO FA7.

 The initial impression was a device tuned to be fairly V-shaped.
 The low-end is full-bodied and punchy with an elevated mid-bass quality along with decent power making it easily competitive with some mid-fi DAPs output.

 With good energy in the lower spectrum, it starts to take a slightly darker midrange tone delivering a fairly laid-back vocal presence before pushing a more forward treble performance in the 6-10kHz range but not hugely emphasized.

 The W5 provides a reasonably large chamber-sized soundstage but despite the sparkle and clarity, there are times I wanted a bit more headroom.
 With a balanced sounding or bass-light IEM such as the KOEL from Brainwavz, the treble does open up a bit more offering better clarity and air in the presentation.

-Overall, the performance is excellent on both UAT and LDAC modes with more detail in the treble and good control in the mid-bass compared to aptX and other lower resolution codecs.
+Overall, the performance is excellent on both UAT and LDAC modes with more detail in the treble and good control in the mid-bass compared to aptX and other lower-resolution codecs.
 The only complaint is the stock tuning being a bit boxy/V-shaped.
-This can be tweaked on R6’s MSEB tuning menu to sound more open or by pairing with a mid-high focused IEM.
+This can be tweaked on R6’s MSEB tuning menu to sound more open or by pairing it with a mid-high-focused IEM.